anavarre/drucker/README.md

 --reinstall                       Deletes the existing drucker codebase and database and reinstalls from the latest dev tarball.

---composer [sitename]             Installs Drupal from a composer.json file.
+--composer [sitename,...]
+Installs arbitrary Drupal docroots from a composer.json file.

 --lightning [sitename,...]
 Creates arbitrary Lightning docroots, vHosts and corresponding databases.